canjs/canjs/view/mustache/doc/helpers.md

 	Along with the cat, dog, parrot, we walked around the block 3 times this morning.

-Whereas, an empty data object would output:
+Whereas an empty data object would output:

 	We were lazy today.